 Consider the design and colour schemes of nearby homes and cottages, as well as the surrounding landscape.
 Which colours stand out?
 Which would be complementary, and which colours might clash?

 You don’t have to be a copycat.
 Just don’t pick something that sticks out like a sore thumb!
-You and your neighbours will all be happier for it.
+You and your neighbours will all be happier about it.

 5. Choose Your Architecture